amandaguglieri/womenhackers/womenhackers-walkthrough.md

 nc -lnvp 12345
 ```

 And, in the browser go to a page that you know that calls the template in which you have saved your php reverse shell.
-In my case, having used single.php, I can browse to: http://192.168.57.3/womenhackers/carol-shaw/ to launch my reverse shell.
+In my case, having used singular.php, I can browse to: http://192.168.57.3/womenhackers/carol-shaw/ to launch my reverse shell.

 ## 11. Get user.txt flag